 Tax Benefits of Municipal Bonds

-Unlike other bond types, interest on municipal bonds, and some municipal bond funds, is exempt from federal income tax.
+Unlike other bond types, interest on municipal bonds, and some municipal bond funds, are exempt from federal income tax.
 Additionally, if you reside in the state or municipality from which the bond was issued, it may be exempt from state income tax as well.